BestOreo/DataMining-InfoVisualization/README.md

 ##### 2.1 classification work, the classification of personnel, the establishment of topological relations

 This work is time-consuming and tedious.
 We carefully analyzed the mail address and display, found that if the address stage '/ 0 = HACKINGTEAM' is at the beginning, then this mail must be internal mail.
 Second, I found that if not, this format can not rule out the possibility of internal mail, because there is still a '@ hackingteam' for the domain name of the mailbox.
-We find it very puzzling to find out that '/ 0 = HACKINGTEAM' can be classified as '@ hackingteam.com' and '@ hackingteam.it' as it is Italian domain name, so this is also internal mails.
+We find it very puzzling to find out that '/ 0 = HACKINGTEAM' can be classified as '@ hackingteam.com' and '@ hackingteam.it' as it is Italian domain name, so this is also internal mails.<br/>

 Therefore, an e-mail is separated from the recipient, copying email, the sender, then the e-mail is divided into many e-mails.
-We believe that the recipient and the sender are internal staff is the internal mail.
+We believe that the recipient and the sender are internal staff is the internal mail.<br/>

 Then staff classification.
 First of all, we can confirm that the list of 59 csv personnel must be insiders.
 But after rough screening I found that there are many internal staff.
 This step is the basis for future work, so need to have both: 1 full name, 2 mailbox list was considered a legitimate internal staff.
 The screening process is divided into three steps: 1.
 Filter out all the address columns starting with '/ O = HACKINGTEAM', find the names of the people they contain, and convert them to the '@ hackingteam.com' mailbox.
 2. Re-filter the address column, will be processed in addition to the first step into a list of mail.
 3. Re-filter the display column, pulled into a list.
-Finally, the most important merge operation, I first go to the address list to find, if it contains 'hackingteam', then extract the name (this step is likely abbreviation), and then go to the display to find the full name (abbreviation need to match The first letter), if you can match, add this person, or add the mailbox.
+Finally, the most important merge operation, I first go to the address list to find, if it contains 'hackingteam', then extract the name (this step is likely abbreviation), and then go to the display to find the full name (abbreviation need to match The first letter), if you can match, add this person, or add the mailbox.<br/>

 Segmentation of internal staff is difficult because we do not have specific email content, which can only be guessed based on titles.
-If a person has a large number of emails and received and he/she also has a lot of people contacting with him/her, the person must has high status in this company.
+If a person has a large number of emails and received and he/she also has a lot of people contacting with him/her, the person must has high status in this company.<br/>

 By counting up the the mails within the company can we get the topology.